ComputerSmoke/wizInt/README.md

 The language has spells, scrolls, and creatures.
 Spells are operations defined by the language.
 Scrolls are a list of spells, to be cast in order.
 Creatures take an action each tick based on their type.

 Creatures have a stat, realm, and scroll.
-Their stat can be a string or float, naturally you'll keep track of which is which.
+Stat is stored asa string, but converted to a float for mathematical operations.
 Having certain stats causes some creatures to die.
 Each tick has an action phase where creatures take primary actions (such as casting), and a reaction phase where creatures take lower-priority actions (such as a scribe printing to console).

 Creature types: